 - You can also require users to sign in with 2-Step Verification (2SV).
 To verify trusted devices, you could have users touch their security key.
 For details, see Set up 2-Step Verification.

-- You can’t configure session lengths for native mobile apps, such as Gmail or Google Calendar, on Android or Apple® iOS®devices.
+- You can’t configure session lengths for native mobile apps, such as Gmail or Google Calendar, on Android or Apple iOS devices.
+Session lengths are not enforced on OAuth-authenticated apps or ChromeOS.

 For Chrome Browser: